harness/developer-hub/docs/platform/7_Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems.md

 You can add a verification provider Connector at the Account/Org/Project scope.

-This topic will explain how to add it at the Project scope.
+This topic explains how to add a verification provider Connector at the Project scope.
 The process is same for Org and Account.

-### Step: Add AppDynamics
+### Add AppDynamics

 1. Open a Harness Project.
 2. In **Project Setup**, click **Connectors**.